HMS Strongbow (1916)

-HMS Strongbow was an Yarrow Later M-class destroyer destroyer built for the British Royal Navy during the First World War.
+HMS Strongbow was a Yarrow Later M-class destroyer built for the British Royal Navy during the First World War.
 The ship was launched in September 1916 and entered service in November that year.
 Stongbow was sunk on 17 October 1917 by the German light cruisers and in the North Sea, when escorting a convoy of merchant ships from Norway.

 Construction and design

 HMS Strongbow was ordered from Yarrow Shipbuilders in July 1915 as part of the Sixth War Programme of shipbuilding for the Royal Navy.
 Strongbow was built as one of the Yarrow Later M class to Yarrow's own design rather than to the Admiralty's own design for the M-class destroyer.
 Yarrow's design used direct-drive steam turbines rather than the geared turbines of the Admiralty design, and had two funnels rather than three.
 As such, they more closely resembled Yarrow R-class Specials, and are referred to as Yarrow R-class ships in some sources.

 Strongbows hull was 273 ft 6 in long overall, with a beam of 25 ft 7+1/2 in and a draught of 9 ft.
 Displacement was 930 LT.
 Three Yarrow boilers fed Parsons turbines, driving two propeller shafts and generating 27000 shp.
 This gave a speed of 36 kn.
 Armament consisted of three QF Mark IV 4 inch (102 mm) guns, with a single 2-pounder (40-mm) "pom-pom" anti-aircraft gun and four 21 inch (533 mm) torpedo tubes.
 The ship had a crew of 82 officers and men.

 Strongbow was launched from Yarrow's Glasgow shipyard on 30 September 1916 and was completed in November that year.